tfeist12/Obsidian/HPE Notes/To Do.md

 **To Do:**
 - Make story for updating the kubectl dsp plugin.
 - Review comments and test scenarios on ippodd osd add and remove ip address requests change

+what happens if I kill the controller during the rebooting phase of fw update